Saturday, January 15, 2022

 Ariasema tortuosum unripe fruit, stem and leaves visible at bottom of photo.

 The pea-sized unripe fruit of Arisaema tortuosum is eaten after washing, preserving in salt and cooking in North East India according to (apparently only one) report(1).There is also a report of the fruit (apparently ripe) being eaten after roasting (2).
 It is very rare to get edible fruit from a plant that grows in full shade like this one does.
-There is also a report that the peeled stem is edible, along with a warning to cook thoroughly to neutralize dangerous calcium oxalate crystals(3).
+There is also a report that the peeled stem is edible, along with a warning to cook thoroughly to neutralize dangerous https://www.laura-selection.com/butchers-broom-shoots-what-a-delight/(3).

 I could not find any advice on how long you need to cook it for.
 I sampled the unripe fruit raw (without swallowing), it produced the characteristic feeling of needles piercing the skin on the inside of the mouth typical of uncooked aroids due to calcium oxalate crystals.